 Director of Manufacturing and Quality

-For decades, jaw fractures were treated with the same standard procedures that involved arch bars and wires.
-In more recent years, hybrid systems were introduced that use wire and screws.
-Although these treatments are both effective to treat jaw fractures, they cause severe pain and injury to patients’ mouths and gums.
-After completing facial trauma surgical training, it was clear to Alan W. Johnson, MD, that a new, and better, solution was necessary.
+For decades, most patients with jaw fractures or undergoing other types of jaw surgery were put into maxillomandibular fixation (MMF) with arch bars and wires.
+In more recent years, new methods such as hybrid systems were introduced that use wire and screws.
+Although these methods are effective to achieve MMF, they can cause significant pain and injury to the patient’s mouth, gum and teeth.
+After completing facial trauma surgical training and experiencing both the traditional and newer MMF methods, it became clear to Alan W. Johnson, MD, that a new and better solution was needed.

-After Dr. Johnson conceptualized and created an initial prototype of what would someday become today’s Minne Ties® Agile MMF, the University of Minnesota approached Summit Medical with hopes to collaborate on the project.
-Summit Medical agreed enthusiastically and the team got to work.
-The Minne Ties concept went through the design and development stages once again with its new team, making it all the way to completion.
-This process led to the creation of the new and improved version of the first prototype, which is now the market-ready and FDA 510(k) cleared product that you all know today.
+After Dr. Johnson conceptualized and created an initial prototype of his concept, the University of Minnesota approached Summit Medical (an Innovial Medical company) to collaborate on the project.
+Summit Medical enthusiastically agreed, and the team got to work in collaboration with Dr. Johnson.
+The Minne Ties concept went through design and development stages once again with its new team, bringing the invention to a finished product.
+This process led to the creation of the new and improved version of the first prototype, which is now the FDA 510(k) cleared and commercialized product known today as Minne Ties® Agile MMF.

-Minne Ties Agile MMF is a first-of-its-kind product in more ways than one.
-Not only is it an innovative product and solution that has changed how MMF standards are defined, but it also is the first product to be introduced to the market that came from the University of Minnesota’s Medical Device Center Innovation Program.
+Minne Ties are a first-of-a-kind product in many ways.
+Not only are Minne Ties an innovative solution that is impacting how MMF standards are defined, but it is also the first product to be commercialized from the University of Minnesota’s Medical Device Center Innovation Program.
 In June 2018, it was also honored with a Silver award at the 20th Annual Medical Design Excellence Awards (MDEA) competition in the ER and OR Tools, Equipment, and Supplies product category.